NHL Winter Classic 2011: Top 10 Moments From the Capitals-Penguins Matchup

 Of course, the peace did not last long into the game, but at least they had the ceremonial entrance to the game.

-Mike Rupp and John Erskine drop the gloves
+7. Fight Between Penguins' Mike Rupp and Capitals' John Erskine

 Tempers always flare when these two teams face each other.
 It's been well-documented that these two teams do not care for each other.